LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 For administrative admission, for example, all three facilities use different application systems.
 Within a health care network like CityCare, it would also be possible to support this function with one application system that is used by each facility.
 Application systems serving solely as an integration technology, such as the EJH communication server, do not need to be linked with functions at the domain layer in 3LGM^2 models.
 For the VNA and the EHR system, no supported functions are modeled either—finding appropriate functions is part of the exercise in Sect.
 3.12.6.
-For the correctness of the model, application systems are only assigned to “leaf functions” but not to superordinate functions such as “execution of MRI diagnostics.”
+For the correctness of the model, application systems are only assigned to "leaf functions" but not to superordinate functions such as "execution of MRI diagnostics."

 The architecture of Ernst Jokl Hospital can be described as a star-based (DB^n, AC^n, Vn) architecture.
 There are at least two major application systems (AC^n), probably from different vendors (Vn), with their own respective database system (DB^n).
 The application systems—the patient administration system and the MDMS—exchange data via a communication server (star-based architecture) using HL7 V2 messages.